 Please navigate to URL: https://connect.bpelsg.ca.gov to create or log in to BPELSG Connect accounts.

-License Renewal Information
+Additional License Renewal Information

 Renewal Period - Licenses are valid for two (2) years from the assigned renewal date (not the issue date).

-Paper Pocket Identification Card- Paper pocket identification cards are sent out automatically by the Department of Consumer Affairs once a license is renewed.
-If you require verification of licensure for employment purposes, direct your employer to the Board's License Lookup site for verification of your license status.
+Paper Pocket Certificate: Paper pocket certificate cards are sent out automatically by the Department of Consumer Affairs once a license is renewed.
+You will receive your new paper pocket certificate within three (3) to four (4) weeks after the renewal payment is processed.
+If you require verification of licensure for employment purposes, direct your employer to License Lookup for verification of your license status.

-Military Service Personnel - Click here for more information about special provisions for military service personnel whose licenses expired while they were on active duty as a member of the California National Guard or the United States Armed Forces.
+Military Service Personnel: Click here for more information about special provisions for military service personnel whose licenses expired while they were on active duty as a member of the California National Guard or the United States Armed Forces.

-Retired License Status - Click here for more information about retiring your license.
+Retired License Status: Click here for more information about retiring your license.